Conversations along the way introduces my thoughts on a range of theological and ministry topics

 - Songs of Joy and Peace includes manuscripts and brief songlines for songs for which I wrote tunes.

-- Geoffrey Bingham – Theologian and Troubadour (updated) celebrates his focus on sharing his biblically derived perspectives through song-poems.
+- Geoffrey Bingham – Theologian and Troubadour (updated) celebrates his focus on sharing his biblically derived perspectives through song-poems and includes a download of music scores.

 - My Reading page includes some resources on the book of Revelation.